 In increasingly denser urban environments, there is a new-found interest in underused spaces as opportunities for further development.
 Representing up to 25% of cities' land area, rooftops are among the most exciting spatial resources.
 From sustainable infrastructure and urban farming to social spaces and cultural venues, the article looks into the potential of creating a multi-layered city through the activation of urban rooftops.

 There are several types of untapped spatial potential, from gaps within the urban fabric to residual public spaces.
-Still, an aerial view of any city centre uncovers the roofscape as a significant underused surface.
+Still, an aerial view of any city center uncovers the roofscape as a significant underused surface.
 Searching beyond penthouses and private extensions, urban roofs have already entered the conversation surrounding both urban densification and climate resiliency.
-Moreover, as the pandemic underlined a severe need for more outdoor areas, rooftops are regarded as a viable addition to the public space.
+Moreover, as the pandemic underlined a severe need for more outdoor areas, rooftops are regarded as a viable addition to public space.

-With the introduction of roof sealants, the flat roof became a staple of Modern architecture, but the excitement over the technological feat overshadowed the inquires into its architectural potential.
+With the introduction of roof sealants, the flat roof became a staple of Modern architecture, but the excitement over the technological feat overshadowed the inquiries into its architectural potential.
 With few exceptions, such as the roof landscape of Le Corbusier's Unité d'Habitation envisioned as space for children to play, or Giacomo Mattè-Trucco's Fiat Lingotto Factory in Turin featuring a rooftop racetrack, Modernism's legacy in Europe amounted to vast expanses of inconsequential flat roofs.
 It wasn't until the 1990s that the roof began to be seen as more than an enclosure, but as an integral part of the project's spatial concept and program, as both architects and developers begin to realize the missed opportunity of an inaccessible, purely technical roof.
 From Mecanoo's trailblazing green roof at TU Delft more than two decades old to JAJA Architects' playground above a car park or BIG's ski slope on top of the CopenHill, the roof has become a subversive tool for transforming the experience of the city.

 Related Article18 Spectacular Living Roofs in Detail